Tuesday, October 8, 2024

 Shortly after Maldonado went missing, on Saturday 25 November 2017, Rafael Nahuel, 22, from the city of Bariloche in Río Negro province, was killed by a 9mm bullet that entered through the gluteus and lodged in his lung.
 The accusations point to the Albatros Group, a special command of the Argentine Naval Prefecture, whose officers, armed with Heckler & Koch MP5 automatic submachine guns (using 9mm calibre ammunition) opened fire.

 Today scores of community and spiritual leaders have been imprisoned, including Facundo Jones Huala who is currently serving in a Chilean prison under dubious terrorism charges brought forth in a kangaroo court.
 Facundo has protested his innocence throughout and has been on several hunger strikes.
-The families that make up Lof Kurache (the community) where Moira lives, reclaimed a piece of land on 25 December, 2019, staking their ancestral claim to a tiny corner of the 2.2 million acres held by
+The families that make up Lof Kurache (the community) where Moira lives, reclaimed a piece of land on 25 December, 2019, staking their ancestral claim to a tiny corner of the 2.2 million acres held by the Benetton Group, following two other high-profile territorial recoveries that happened on Benetton’s holdings in 2007 and 2015, but they live in constant fear.

-“The Argentine state is an accomplice to Benetton; they appear on the scene repressing us like sicarios,” Moria explains.
-“The threats and repression against us are relentless.
-Benetton and the Argentine state are in cahoots to usurp and evict the Mapuche.” concludes Moira.
+‘The Argentine state is an accomplice to Benetton; they appear on the scene repressing us like sicarios,’ Moria explains.
+‘The threats and repression against us are relentless.
+Benetton and the Argentine state are in cahoots to usurp and evict the Mapuche.’ concludes Moira.

 Chile Solidarity Network will be hosting a live talk with Moira on her personal struggles, the future of the Mapuche and the Movimiento de Mujeres Indígenas por el Buen Vivir, on Sunday, October 11 via the CSN Facebook page, from 8pm UK time, in conjunction with Action for Argentina.